tomxsteven/bus_card/README.md

 Here is the result of this creative instigation.

-Mind you, dear reader, I barely understood flex box before taking on this endeavor - which feels like years ago.
+Mind you, dear reader, I barely understood flex box before taking on this endeavor - which now feels like years ago.